-For more details on how default permissions interact with document creation, see "Default Permissions" on page 29.
+For more details on how default permissions interact with document creation, see Section 3.4, "Default Permissions" [20].

-2.1.4 Assigning Roles to Users
+2.1.4.
+Assigning Roles to Users

 Users are authenticated against the security database configured for the database being accessed.
 Roles are the mechanism by which authorization information is derived.
 You assign roles to a user.
 The roles provide the user with a set of privileges and permissions that grant the authority to perform actions against code and documents.
 At any given time, a user possesses a set of privileges and default permissions that is the sum of the privileges and default permissions inherited from all of the roles currently assigned to that user.